Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Currans Hill.

-Prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
-Private health cover rate is very high, approximately 55% of the total population (~4,282 people).
-The most common medical conditions are asthma and mental health issues, impacting 8.8 and 7.7% of residents respectively.
-73.0% of residents declare themselves completely clear of medical ailments, compared to 71.6% across Greater Sydney.
-As of 2021, 7.8% of residents are aged 65 and over (604 people), which is lower than the 12.9% in Greater Sydney.
-Health outcomes among seniors present some challenges, requiring more attention than the broader population.
+Prevalence of common health conditions is low among the general population but higher than the national average across older, at-risk cohorts.
+The rate of private health cover is very high, approximately 55% of the total population (~4,359 people).
+The most common medical conditions in the area are asthma and mental health issues, impacting 8.8% and 7.7% of residents respectively.
+Seventy-three percent declared themselves completely clear of medical ailments compared to 71.6% across Greater Sydney.
+Seven-point-eight percent of residents are aged 65 and over (615 people), which is lower than the 12.9% in Greater Sydney.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health